syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/Getting-Started.md

 ## Adding SubItems

-•	For adding subitems to a node, click the SubItem property in node property grid.
+•	For adding SubItems to a node, click the SubItem property in node property grid.

 ![](Getting-Started_Images/GettingStarted-img13.jpg)

-•	Then `TreeNodeAdv SubItem Collection Editor` will be opened and click **Add** to add a subitem to the node.
+•	Then `TreeNodeAdv SubItem Collection Editor` will be opened and click **Add** to add a SubItem to the node.

 ![](Getting-Started_Images/GettingStarted-img14.jpg)